jakop345/gitlab-ee/doc/user/admin_area/settings/usage_statistics.md

 - Remote mirrors
 - Web hooks

+## User activities

+Simply updates a timestamp in the *user_activities* table every time a user logs in into GitLab or does any Git operation.

+This feature is useful to check for user activity in GitLab.

 ## Privacy policy

 GitLab Inc. does **not** collect any sensitive information, like project names